euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 By making this change we switched from a “linear read / random write” forward algorithm to a “random read / linear write” backward algorithm which is more suitable for parallelization.
+For optimal memory acces patterns, this array my be transposed depending on the hardware (CPU vs GPU)

 Optimization of the sparse matrix multiplication ................................................

-The compressed sparse row (CSR) sparse matrix format was introduced to reduce the size of the dat stored in the LUT.
+The compressed sparse row (CSR) sparse matrix format was introduced to reduce the size of the data stored in the LUT.
-This algorithm was implemented both in [Cython]-OpenMP and OpenCL.
+This algorithm was implemented both in [Cython]_-[OpenMP]_ and [OpenCL]_.
-Our CSR representation contains data, indices and indptr so it is is fully compatible with scipy.sparse.csr.csr_matrix contructor
+Our CSR representation contains *data*, *indices* and *indptr* so it is is fully compatible with the *scipy.sparse.csr.csr_matrix* contructor from [SciPy]_.
-The CSR approach has a double benefit: first, it reduces the size of the storage needed compared to the LUT by a factor two to three, offering the opportunity of working with larger images on the same hardware.
+This representation is a struct of array which is better suited to GPUs (stridded memory access) while LUT is an array of struct, known to be better adapted to CPU (better use of cache and prefetching) The CSR approach has a double benefit: first, it reduces the size of the storage needed compared to the LUT by a factor two to three, offering the opportunity of working with larger images on the same hardware.
-Secondly, the CSR implementation in OpenCL is using an algorithm based on multiple parallel reductions where all threads within a workgroup are collaborating to calculate the content of a single bin.
+Secondly, the CSR implementation in [OpenCL]_ is using an algorithm based on multiple parallel reductions where all threads within a workgroup are collaborating to calculate the content of a single bin.
-This makes it very well suited to run on GPUs and accelerators where hundreds to thousands of simultaneous threads are available.
+This makes it very well suited to run on manycore systems where hundreds to thousands of simultaneous threads are available.

 About precision of calculation ..............................